NxPKG/khulnasoft-docs/content/browser-rendering/get-started/screenshots.md

 ## 4. Configure `wrangler.toml`

 Configure your `browser-worker` project's [`wrangler.toml`](/workers/wrangler/configuration/) file by adding a browser [binding](/workers/configuration/bindings/) and a [Node.js compatibility flag](/workers/configuration/compatibility-dates/#nodejs-compatibility-flag).
-Bindings allow your Workers to interact with resources on the Cloudflare developer platform.
+Bindings allow your Workers to interact with resources on the Khulnasoft developer platform.
 Your browser `binding` name is set by you, this guide uses the name `MYBROWSER`.
 Browser bindings allow for communication between a Worker and a headless browser which allows you to do actions such as taking a screenshot, generating a PDF and more.

 Update your `wrangler.toml` configuration file with the Browser Rendering API binding and the KV namespaces you created: